marcosdly/capsoff.nvim/README.md

 })
 ```
 ***

-I only tested it on my windows and linux system with the Lazy plugin manager.
-After installation, it will compile the C file into an executable or object file based on your OS.
-If you encounter any problems, or have improvements for my code. please create an issue or PR. thx!
+If you encounter any problems, or have improvements for my little code. please create an issue or PR. thx!